MRC WIMM Timeline - Accessible Version

 Moxon’s group go on to sequence the genome of Hib and are one of the first groups in the world to demonstrate that this technique can be used to find new targets for vaccines.
 This technology underpins the development of the AstraZeneca/Oxford University vaccine for COVID-19.

-Moxon has received the European Society Award for Excellence in Clinical Microbiology and Infectious Diseases, the Fred Griffith Review lecture by the Society for General Microbiology, and was elected Fellow of the Royal Society in 2007 for this work.
+Moxon has received the European Society Award for Excellence in Clinical Microbiology and Infectious Diseases, the Fred Griffith Review lecture by the Society for General Microbiology, was elected Fellow of the Royal Society in 2007 and in 2022 was awarded the Royal Society Buchanan Medal.

 1995 Breakthrough in fighting malaria